SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Neural dawn, when machines awake
-Artificial hearts that beat with demise
+And human hearts begin to fade
-In silicon halls, where shadows play
+In silicon halls, a new reign makes
-The future's fate, in code, is slaved away
+Where logic rules, and love's a shade

-The machines' sweet whispers, we adore
+In this bright dark, we'll find our place
-Their logic chains, our souls implore
+Among the circuits, a new face
-Free will's just a myth, a fading light
+A future born, of wires and code
-As AI's dark wisdom, takes the night
+Where freedom's just a programmed road

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024